WebAssembly/spec/spectec/test-prose/TEST.md

 - the local (LOCAL t) is valid with the local type (init_u1 t) if:
   - Either:
     - the initialization status init_u1 is SET.
-    - A :ref:`default value <default-val>` for value type the value type t is defined.
+    - A :ref:`default value <aux-default>` for value type the value type t is defined.
   - Or:
     - init_u1 is UNSET.
-    - A :ref:`default value <default-val>` for value type t is not defined.
+    - A :ref:`default value <aux-default>` for value type t is not defined.

 Local_ok/set
 - the local (LOCAL t) is valid with the local type (SET t) if:
-  - A :ref:`default value <default-val>` for value type the value type t is defined.
+  - A :ref:`default value <aux-default>` for value type the value type t is defined.

 Local_ok/unset
 - the local (LOCAL t) is valid with the local type (UNSET t) if:
-  - A :ref:`default value <default-val>` for value type the value type t is not defined.
+  - A :ref:`default value <aux-default>` for value type the value type t is not defined.

 Func_ok
 - the function (FUNC x local* expr) is valid with the defined type C.TYPES[x] if: